Houzz: Founding and early development

+Global expansion and product development

 In January 2014, Houzz announced that it had opened offices and hired local managers in the UK, Germany and Australia to accelerate its global expansion; 35% of the company's site traffic already came from outside the U.S. In February, Houzz launched Site Designer, a free website building and publishing tool for home professionals.
 In December, Houzz announced its expansion to the rest of Europe and into Asia, starting with Japan.
 It was reported that the Houzz database contained millions of images of home interiors and exteriors.

 In May 2015, Houzz introduced HouzzTV, showing homeowners' projects using design professionals.
 In August, Houzz made its first acquisition, acquiring gardening and home advice site GardenWeb from NBCUniversal.
 In October, Houzz settled a privacy violation lawsuit for not providing the standard recorded notification that customers' and professionals' calls were being recorded for quality and training purposes.

 In January 2016, Houzz introduced Sketch for Android.
 In February, Houzz introduced View in My Room within its app for iOS and Android that lets users virtually place products from the Houzz Marketplace in their homes before buying.
 In March, Houzz announced that it had opened its Commerce API to third party partners, to make it easier for merchants to sell and manage their inventory on Houzz.
 In May, Houzz won "Best App" at Google's inaugural Play Awards.
 In September, Houzz launched Visual Match, a tool that "uses deep learning technology to analyze more than 11 million home photos on Houzz.
 Furniture and decor that looks similar to the six million products on the Houzz Marketplace is then surfaced for users to browse (and hopefully buy)."

 In May 2017, Houzz introduced a tool for its iPhone and iPad app, View in My Room 3D, that allows people to preview over 300,000 products in 3D within the context of their own rooms.
 In July, Sketch was made available as a web app.
 With the launch of iOS 11 from Apple in September, Houzz introduced an upgraded version of its 3D AR tool within its app for iPhone and iPad, with 500,000 products available to view.

 In February 2018, Houzz acquired IvyMark, a company that developed business management software and a community platform for interior designers and home design firms.
 In March, the Houzz App for Android devices was updated with ARCore support, enabling users to "place virtual representations of furniture and other home decor items anywhere in their home to see how they would look."

 As of June 2019, the company had reportedly 40 million users.